The Hollywood Reporter: International editions

-In 2023, The Hollywood Reporter Japan launched in Japan as the first international edition of The Hollywood Reporter.
+The Hollywood Reporter Japan was launched in February 2023 in Japan as the first international edition of The Hollywood Reporter.
 The Hollywood Reporter Japan is published by Hersey Shiga Global under license from The Hollywood Reporter, LLC.
-It covers film, TV and entertainment news with a special focus on the Japanese Film and TV market, which includes Japan’s vast anime industry and talent agencies.
+It covers film, TV and entertainment news with a special focus on the Japanese Film and TV market, which includes Japan's vast anime industry and talent agencies.
 Its chairman is Tsukasa Shiga.